pousse-cafe/pousse-cafe.github.io/documentation.md

 Each attribute is defined by a method returning an instance of ``Attribute<V>`` where ``V`` is the type of the attribute.

+The type of the value of an attribute may be
+- a "primitive" type (boxed in its class, e.g. `int` is boxed in `Integer`),
+- a value object (i.e. a class implementing `poussecafe.domain.ValueObject` interface),
-The type of the value of an Attribute may be a primitive type, a value object (i.e. a class extending `ValueObject`) or a collection of aforementioned types.
-Regular POJOs may be used as well but the Attributes of an entity should be as much as possible expressed in terms of domain terms in order to prevent any leak of non-domain elements.
+- an entity (i.e. a class extending `poussecafe.domain.Entity`, see [entity attributes](#entity-attributes) for more information) or
+- a collection of aforementioned types.

+Regular POJOs may be used as well, but the attributes of an entity should be expressed as much as possible in terms of domain concepts so that the model remains understandable by domain experts.

 Below example illustrates an implementation of ``Product.Attributes`` interface.